 District Court Grants Preliminary Approval of Settlement Agreement and Amends Class Definition in Duran-Gonzales

-This is a Ninth Circuit-wide class action regarding eligibility for adjustment of status (under INA § 245(i)) along with an accompanying I-212 waiver application for individuals who previously were removed.
 In a 2007 decision in this suit, Duran Gonzales v.
 DHS, 508 F.3d 1227 (9th Cir.
 2007), the Ninth Circuit held that individuals who previously were removed are ineligible for adjustment of status with an I-212 waiver.
 However, the Ninth Circuit subsequently remanded the case to the district court for consideration of plaintiffs’ retroactivity claims.
 See Duran Gonzales v.
 DHS, 712 F.3d 1271 (9th Cir.
 2013).
-The proposed settlement involves remedies for a subset of class members with retroactivity claims.
-The proposed amended class definition (i.e., a description of who would be covered by the agreement) is set out on pages 3-5 of the settlement agreement.
+The settlement provides remedies for class members with retroactivity claims.
+The amended class definition (i.e., a description of who is covered by the agreement) is set out on pages 3-5 of the settlement agreement.

 NWIRP & Allies Successfully Represent Nationwide Class of Asylum Applicants Seeking Employment Authorization